 The goal of this conjoint design is precisely to assess how global redistribution

 compares to other issues like national climate or social policies.
-Its coverage of

-multiple issues is a feature, not a bug.
+We now write: “…” TODO?

 12. Lastly, the title could be more informative about the content of the study.